- Oct 7, 2024 - Car Accidents - Written by Cloward Trial Lawyers, reviewed by Ben Cloward

 If someone intentionally causes harm to another person, such as in an assault or murder, they cannot be charged with negligence because their actions were not accidental or unintentional.

-In most cases resulting in the accidental death of another person, negligence must be proved in order to convict an individual.
+In most cases resulting in the accidental death of another person, negligence must be proven in order to convict an individual.
 There are several common circumstances that may indicate the innocence of a person if they were involved in an accident that led to a person’s death, including:

 The person did not directly cause the accident that led to the death.
 For instance, they may be innocent if the accident was the result of a mechanical issue with a vehicle or poor road conditions.